Skip to main content

 Converts geometric shade fraction to electrical power loss:

-• None: No electrical effect applied
+• None: No shade loss applied